We may earn affiliate commissions for the recommended products. Learn more.

 Is port forwarding safe?

 Port forwarding inherently gives people outside of your network more access to your computer.
-Giving access or accessing unsafe ports can be risky, as threat actors and other people with malicious intents can then easily get full control of your device.
+Giving access or accessing unsafe ports can be risky, as threat actors and other people with malicious intent can then easily get full control of your device.

 Can you get hacked through port forwarding?
 Yes.
 If you take security precautions, such as using a firewall or a VPN for the port forwarding process, is it likely?
 Not really.